appeal in a Court of Appeal or in the Supreme Court, except with an Advocate as aforesaid.

 5. An Advocate shall appear in Court at all times only in the prescribed dress, and his appearance shall always be presentable.

-6. An Advocate shall not ent~r appearance, act, plead or practise in anyway before a Court, Tribunal or Authority mentioned in Section 30 of the Act, if the sole or any member thereof is related to the Advocate as father, grandfather, son, grand-son, uncle, brother, nephew, first cousin, husband, wife, mother, daughter, sister, aunt, niece, father-in-law, mother-in-law, son-in-law, brother-in-law, daughter-in-law or sister-inlaw.
+6. An Advocate shall not ent~r appearance, act, plead or practise in anyway before a Court, Tribunal or Authority mentioned in Section 30 of the Act, if the sole or any member thereof is related to the Advocate as father, grandfather, son, grand-son, uncle, brother, nephew, first cousin, husband, wife, mother, daughter, sister, aunt, niece,

 For the purposes of this rule, Court shall ban a Court, Bench or tribunal in which above mentioned relation of the Advocate is a Judge, Member or the Presiding Officer.